Scommander/DeathRaceDatapack/README.md

 Death Race is a concept which originally comes from [McBirken](https://youtu.be/5jS1Ku63wTs)

-This is a datapack recreation of that minigame made for Minecraft 1.16+.
+This is a datapack recreation of that minigame made for Minecraft Java Edition 1.16+.
 This datapack includes a randomiser which gives you a randomly selected death which you must race your friends to get.
 Note that this creation **does not** count scores or when you die.
 It is purely the randomiser for the sake of simplicity.

 Watch The Datapack in Action: https://youtu.be/ZUnO2Glen3s